Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Therefore, the data controller is the party for whose purposes the personal data is processed and who makes the decisions concerning the processing of personal data.

-The data controller is responsible for ensuring that the processing is carried out correctly and legally, respecting the rights of the data subject.
+The data controller is responsible for ensuring that the processing is carried out lawfully and appropriately, respecting the rights of the data subject.

 For theses at Lapland UAS, the data controller is the student together with the UAS unit responsible for the field.